usinss/deploylaravel/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0

 This license ensures that all modified versions of this software must also remain open source, protecting the freedom to use, modify, and share this code for everyone.